mysteryx93/AviSynthShader/README.md

 precision: 1 to convert from 8-bit-per-channel, 2 to convert from 16-bit-per-channel.
 Default=2

-#### Shader(input, path, entryPoint, shaderModel, precision, param1, param2, param3, param4, param5, param6, param7, param8, param9, clip1, clip2, clip3, clip4)
+#### Shader(input, path, entryPoint, shaderModel, precision, param1, param2, param3, param4, param5, param6, param7, param8, param9, clip1, clip2, clip3, clip4, width, height)

 Runs a HLSL pixel shader on specified clip.
 You can either run a compiled .cso file or compile a .hlsl file.